 I’m always interested in what sewing machines people have at home.
 I know there are countless different models out there even if the number of brands is fairly small by comparison.
 I’m a Pfaff girl and even within that brand there are what appears to be the best part of 100 different models – all very confusing.

-My Mum was a keen dressmaker and loved her Elna so she very kindly bought me a portable Elna Stella TSP when I left university and was still very much moving around as at that stage I was making the majority of my own clothes.
+My Mum was a keen dressmaker and loved her Elna so she very kindly bought me a portable Elna Stella TSP when I left university and was still very much moving around.
+At that stage I was still making the majority of my own clothes.
 Despite a lot of abuse and rough treatment it saw me through the next 30 years.
-In the end after many years of neglect it finally died.
+In the end after many years of benign neglect it finally died.
 This spurred me on to look for a larger machine that was geared up to quilting.

 I have found a great deal of advice and inspiration about this sewing machine from Karin of the Quilt Yarn.
 Karin uses the same machine and aside from quilting exquisitely she is very generous with her tips and advice about all matters but in particular all aspects of getting the best out of this sewing machine.
 Like many I struggled with fmq but with perseverance and the relevant pages of Karin’s blog next to me I’ve got to the stage where it’s ok and improving but crucially I’m enjoying it.
 I can’t recommend her blog enough.